Guides

 • Therapy/mental health: Weekly or biweekly copays can add up to $1,000-3,000/year.

 • OTC medications: Allergy meds, pain relievers, cold medicine you buy regularly ($200-500/year for most families).
+All eligible without Rx since the CARES Act of 2020.

 • Orthodontia: $3,000-7,000 (often spread across plan years)